epfl-dcsl/miralis-sosp25-artifact/README.md

 The verification tasks can be found in `./miralis/model_checking/src/lib.rs` and are the functions marked with `#[cfg_attr(kani, kani::proof)]`.

 Verification is handled by the `cargo kani` command, which is already available in the docker and installed as part of the Miralis installation when running outside of docker.
-To verify the emulation of the `mret` instruction, it suffices to run:
+To verify the emulation of the `mret` instruction, it suffices to run the following command in the `miralis` folder:

 ```sh
 cargo kani -p model_checking --output-format terse --harness mret